 At first I was frustrated.

-I spent many days torturing of modern web development1, when many of the problems were already solved.
+I spent many days with the torture of modern web development1, when many of the problems were already solved.
 It's a niche problem apparently, otherwise I'd have discovered a solution before feeling pressured to build one.

 At the moment, annotation is mostly used by institutional knowledge workers (education, publishing,…).
 In fact, none of my friends in tech or science use annotation for work and nobody does so privately.
 This seems strange given that you can surf the web as usual, AND: